Restaurants in Bangkok

-Baan ThaTien is a lovely café (only a 5 minute walk from Wat Pho) with an informal setting serving a range of Thai dishes with long benches and cushions.
+Baan ThaTien is a lovely café only a 5 minute walk from Wat Pho.
+It has an informal setting serving a range of Thai dishes with long benches and cushions.
 We had Pad Thai with Chicken which was 80 baht and Stir Fried Chicken with garlic for 60 Baht.

 The food with two cokes was only 200 baht which is around £5 – an absolute bargain.
-Definitely recommended Baan ThaTien if you are sightseeing around the area.
+We definitely recommended Baan ThaTien if you are sightseeing around the area.

 East London Girl: Restaurants in Bangkok